IIM Calcutta (IIM C) Selection Criteria Admission PGP 2018-20 batch

 The two-year Post-Graduate Programme in Management (PGP-PGDM) is a full-time residential course.

 The diploma in management at the Post-Graduate level has a two-tier structure: it consists of a core curriculum (compulsory credit courses and compulsory non-credit courses), a summer internship (compulsory industry training between first and second year) and elective courses (optional courses in the second year).
-The first year is committed to developing business fundamentals through compulsory courses spanning the areas of economics, finance, marketing, operations, systems and organizational behaviour.
+The first year is committed to developing business fundamentals through compulsory courses spanning the areas of economics, finance, marketing, operations, systems and organizational behavior.
 The second year offers a plethora of electives in different functional areas that students can choose based on their desired area of pursuit.
 Students aspiring to delve deeper into topics can undertake term papers under faculty supervision.

 IIM Calcutta Eligibility Criteria